utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ### Managing users and roles

 You can assign partner roles based on the functions users and partners require.
-You can [assign](/docs/administration/managing-your-team/managing-your-team/) partner roles at the team level:
+You can [assign](/docs/administration/managing-your-team/managing-your-team/) the Partner Manager role to team members at the team level, and you can [invite collaborators to a Partner Workspace](#inviting-collaborators-to-a-partner-workspace) with the Partner role:

 * **Partner Manager** (Internal) - Manages all Partner Workspaces within an organization.
 Controls Partner Workspace settings and visibility, and can send invites to partners.
 * **Partner** (External) - All partners are automatically granted the Partner role at the team level.
 Partners can only access the Partner Workspaces they've been invited to.